unswexplains/unswexplains.github.io/4a4307cafd0a/content.md

+---
+title: "$ Responsibly analysing data"
+---

-# Check whether you have permission to use it
+# Make sure you have permission to use the data

 # Check the quality of the data

-You should check whether your data is correct.
+Sampling, measurements, currency.

+Sometimes you can trust the source - BOM, ABS.

+Other times not.

 # Don't cherry-pick the data

+E.g. customer feedback. student feedback.

 Beware of confirmation bias.
 Selectively interpreting data.
 We seek data that supports a theory, rather than data that violates it.

 When "fact checking" we natural look to confirm a story rather than checking the facts and looking for an alternative story.
+Example: checking whether such-and-such happened.

+# Don't draw inferences about the population

+Unless you know what you're doing.

+It's okay to note things that suggest further investigation.

+# Don't make predictions

+Unless you know what you're doing - use the right techniques.

+Traps.

-# Don't jump to conclusions
+# Don't draw causal conclusions

-Don’t jump to conclusions (e.g. correlation is not causation).
+Don’t draw causal conclusions (e.g. correlation is not causation).
 We need to be sure that we are interpreting data accurately.
 It can be easy to draw conclusions from data which are not warranted.

+It's okay to note things for further investigation.

-# Don't extrapolate
+# Take care

-The extension of a past trend into the future without any evidence that the trend will continue.
+With calculations - double check them.

+Other people might be relying on you.

-# Be careful about reinforcing biases
+# Be transparent

-Example: hiring data that reflects biased practices, or prejudices, or stereotypes.

-Just because there has been association between two variables so far, it doesn't follow that it is one that we want to continue.
+Make it possible for others to see what you've done.
+Or your future self.
+Using R helps with this.